xieguigang/lychee/hexo/source/_posts/circos.md

 ![](https://raw.githubusercontent.com/SMRUCC/GCModeller.Circos/master/circos-cancer-cell.png)

-Circos is a software package for visualizing data and information.
+Circos is a software package for visualizing data and information which is written in **Perl** language.
 It visualizes data in a circular layout — this makes Circos ideal for exploring relationships between objects or positions.
 There are other reasons why a circular layout is advantageous, not the least being the fact that it is attractive.
+From the previous works on the bacterial genome annotation by using GCModeller, required of hybried programming with Perl language with vb.net for the annotation result visualization, by using this Circos software Perl script, I created this Circos API for .NET language, and introduce this .NET language API library.

 > HOME page: http://circos.ca/
 > GCModeller API: https://github.com/SMRUCC/GCModeller.Circos

 <!--more-->

-The typically circos data directory consists of two parts of data file: \*.conf circos plots layout configuration file, and \*.txt plots data files in a directory which is named '**data**':
+The typically circos data directory consists of two parts of data file: **\*.conf** circos plots layout configuration file, and **\*.txt** plots data files in a directory which is named '**data**':

 >  + circos.conf
 >  + ideogram.conf